Yu-Gi-Oh! Master Duel: Gameplay

 The gameplay is a simulated version of the Yu-Gi-Oh!
 Trading Card Game.
-However, the game has a different Forbidden and Limited List and card release schedule than the Yu-Gi-Oh!
-TCG.
+However, the game has a different Forbidden and Limited List and card release schedule than both the Yu-Gi-Oh!
+TCG and OCG.
 This creates a different library of cards available to build a deck from.

 You can play either single-player, known in game as Solo Mode, where you proceed through a story of the cards involved playing against a computer opponent.
 In Multiplayer there exists a casual, unranked matchmaking system and a competitive, ranked system allowing you to compete with other players' strategies.

 Reception

 Yu-Gi-Oh!
-Master Duel received "generally favorable" reviews according to review aggregator Metacritic.
+Master Duel received "generally favorable" reviews according to review aggregator website Metacritic.

 Within a week, Yu-Gi-Oh!
 Master Duel reached 262,333 concurrent players on Steam.

 On PlayStation Partner Awards 2022 Japan Asia, Yu-Gi-Oh!
 Master Duel and 4 other video games received Partner Awards for being the highest grossing video games worldwide.